harikrish0980/ecommerce-Ai-agent/README.md

 # E-commerce AI Agent 🛒

-An AI-powered business intelligence tool that lets you query e-commerce sales data using plain English questions.
+An AI-powered business intelligence tool that lets users query e-commerce sales data using plain English questions.

 ## What it does
 - Ask any business question about sales data in plain English